🎁 Free Gift for Readers: Pain Relief Gummies →

 Caffeine blocks adenosine receptors to boost alertness; L-theanine, an amino acid found in tea, smooths that into calmer focus.
 Together they are the most reliable combination in the literature.
 A systematic review concluded the pairing improves attention and accuracy while reducing caffeine’s jitteriness, and a meta-analysis of tea compounds reported benefits for attention and mood.
 Doses used in studies are typically about 50-100 mg caffeine with 100-200 mg L-theanine.

 Better known for muscle, creatine also supports the brain’s energy metabolism.
-A 2024 systematic review and meta-analysis of 16 trials and roughly 492 adults found benefits for memory and processing speed, with the clearest effects when the brain is under stress such as sleep deprivation.
+A 2024 systematic review and meta-analysis of 16 trials and roughly 492 adults found benefits for memory and processing speed, with the clearest effects when the brain is under stress such as sleep-trackers-accuracy" class="sh-inline-link">sleep deprivation.
 Stay measured, though: the same analysis found no significant effect on attention, and a later commentary raised methodological concerns.
 Promising, not settled.

 This Ayurvedic herb is one of the few botanicals with a supportive meta-analysis: nine randomized trials totaling 518 people found improved memory and faster information processing.
 The catch is patience.
 Benefits tend to appear after 8 to 12 weeks of daily use, not on day one, and it can cause stomach upset.